abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Navigation Property element

-[Reference properties](#reference-properties) of [Resources, Resource Collections](resources-and-resource-collections), and (structured properties)[#structured-properties] are defined using the Navigation Property element.
-The `NavigationProperty` tag is used to define a Navigation Property element inside of [Entity Type and Complex Type elements](#entity-type-and-complex-type elements).
+[Reference properties](#reference-properties) of [Resources, Resource Collections](resources-and-resource-collections), and [structured properties](#structured-properties) are defined using the Navigation Property element.
+The `NavigationProperty` tag is used to define a Navigation Property element inside of [Entity Type and Complex Type elements](#entity-type-and-complex-type-elements).

 All Navigation Property elements contain a `Name` attribute, which specifies the name of the property.

 All Navigation Property elements contain a `Type` attribute specifies the data type.
-The `Type` attribute is a [qualified name](#qualified-names) that references an [Entity Type element](#entity-type-and-complex-type elements).
+The `Type` attribute is a [qualified name](#qualified-names) that references an [Entity Type element](#entity-type-and-complex-type-elements).
 This can also be made into an array using the `Collection` term.

 Navigation Property elements may specify a `Nullable` attribute.
 If the value is `false`, `null` is not allowed as a value for the property.

 Unless the reference property is to be [expanded](#expanded-resources), all Navigation Properties in Redfish use the `OData.AutoExpandReferences` Annotation element in order to show that the reference is always available.

+Example Navigation Property element:
 ```xml
   <NavigationProperty Name="RelatedType" Type="MyTypes.TypeB">
     <Annotation Term="OData.Description" String="This property references a related resource."/>